lbertelo/mfcrawler/README.md

 [Download : Mini Focused Crawler v1.1 - january 2014](http://lbertelo.free.fr/mfcrawler/mfcrawler_v1.1.jar)

-**Be careful : Do not use too aggressive settings crawl, some websites may ban you**
+**Be careful : Do not use too aggressive crawl settings, some websites may ban you.**

 Screenshots
 -----------